ramyij/virt-me/README.md

 # Virt-Me

-A personalized AI assistant application built with Next.js and the Vercel AI SDK that leverages retrieval-augmented generation (RAG) to provide contextually relevant responses based on your knowledge base.
+Virt-Me is a personalized AI assistant application built with Next.js and the Vercel AI SDK.
+It leverages retrieval-augmented generation (RAG) to provide contextually relevant responses based on your knowledge base.
+This project demonstrates how AI can be seamlessly integrated into modern web applications to deliver intelligent and interactive user experiences.

 ## Features

-- **AI Chat Interface**: Interact with an AI assistant powered by OpenAI's GPT-4.1
+- **AI Chat Interface**: Interact with an AI assistant powered by OpenAI's GPT-4.1.
-- **Knowledge Retrieval**: Automatically retrieves relevant information from your vector database
+- **Knowledge Retrieval**: Automatically retrieves relevant information from your vector database.
-- **Memory Management**: Add new information to your knowledge base (in development mode)
+- **Memory Management**: Add new information to your knowledge base (in development mode).
-- **Vector Database**: Uses Pinecone for efficient similarity search and storage
+- **Vector Database**: Uses Pinecone for efficient similarity search and storage.

 ## Prerequisites

+Before you begin, ensure you have the following:

 - Node.js (v18 or higher recommended)
 - [pnpm](https://pnpm.io/installation) package manager